hongliangl/antrea/docs/antrea-proxy.md

 no longer actively maintained by the K8s community and is slower than other kube-proxy backends.

-Note that on Linux, even when `proxyAll` is enabled, kube-proxy will usually take priority and will keep handling NodePort Service traffic (unless the source is a Pod, which is pretty unusual as Pods typically access Services by ClusterIP).
+Note that on Linux, before Antrea v2.1, when `proxyAll` is enabled, kube-proxy will usually take priority over Antrea Proxy and will keep handling all kinds of Service traffic (unless the source is a Pod, which is pretty unusual as Pods typically access Services by ClusterIP).
 This is because kube-proxy rules typically come before the rules installed by AntreaProxy to redirect traffic to OVS.
-When kube-proxy is not deployed or is removed from the cluster, AntreaProxy will then handle all Service traffic.
+When kube-proxy is not deployed or is removed from the cluster, Antrea Proxy will then handle all Service traffic.

+Starting with Antrea v2.1, when `proxyAll` is enabled, AntreaProxy is capable of handling all kinds of Service traffic except ClusterIP, even if kube-proxy in iptables mode is present.
+This is accomplished by prioritizing the rules installed by Antrea Proxy redirecting Service traffic to OVS over those installed by kube-proxy.

 ### Removing kube-proxy